Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

-First of all, to get that perfect shot of the Aurora Borealis with ease, you’ll need to have some specific equipment.
+First of all, to get that perfect shot of the Aurora Borealis without too much trouble, you’ll need to have some specific equipment.

 01. A camera that shoots RAW and that you can use in manual mode